Extra reps and lettuce wraps: How Husky left tackle Jaxson Kirkland completely transformed his body from his own home gym

 “We just had to take it into our own hands,” Dean Kirkland said of his son’s offseason improvements.
 “We had to.
 It’s either do this or come back and let his teammates and his coaches down.
 That wasn’t going to happen.
 (He said) if it’s going to be, it’s up to me and we.”

 And when Dean says “we,” he’s referring to his wife as well.
-For several months, Kristin Kirkland served upwards of six meals a day — with the priority being high-protein foods and minimal carbohydrates.
+For several months, Kristin Kirkland served upward of six meals a day — with the priority being high-protein foods and minimal carbohydrates.
 She whipped up six eggs at a time (mostly egg whites).
 And turkey sausage.
 And chicken sausage.
 And ground turkey meatballs.
 And elk.
 And prawns.
 And scallops.
 And crab.
 And oatmeal.
 And avocados.
 And loads of lettuce wraps.
 It was a daily avalanche of prolific proteins.

 On Wednesday, Kristin jokingly classified Jaxson’s meal schedule as “super, super constant.”